-The Virginia Department of Fire Programs (VDFP) will be nationally recognized as the leader in enhancing the quality of fire and emergency services.
+The Virginia Department of Fire Programs (VDFP) will be the nationally recognized leader in enhancing the public safety of Virginia citizens and first responders.

 Office of the Executive Director

 Within the VDFP are the Office of the Executive Director, Administration and Support Branch, Training and Operations Branch, Training and Technical Services Branch, State Fire Marshal's Office and the Virginia Fire Services Board.